zsvs/zama-challenge/README.md

 - Swap to **Amazon Managed Prometheus** + **Managed Grafana** with richer dashboards + SLOs.
 - Use **AWS WAF** in front of ALB (rate-based rules, IP allowlists/deny).
 - Rollout strategy: blue/green with CodeDeploy + weighted target groups.
+- Secrets management:
+  - If we continue to use SSM Parameter Store, I will add KMS encryption of secret before saving in SSM.
+  - Use Secrets Manager instead(which allows us to leverage secrets rotation and so on).
+- CI/CD:
-- CI/CD: full GitHub Actions pipeline with Atlantis(interactive working via PR comments), auto-plan, auto-merge.
+    - Full GitHub Actions pipeline with Atlantis(interactive working via PR comments), auto-plan, auto-merge.
+    - Create workflows to perform static code analysis.
 - **Policy-as-code & Security Scanning**:
   - **tfsec/Checkov**: Integrate static analysis tools to scan Terraform code for security misconfigurations before deployment.
 These tools detect issues like unencrypted storage, overly permissive security groups, missing encryption at rest/in transit, and AWS best practice violations.
 Run as part of CI to fail builds on critical findings.
   - **Container Scanning**: Implement vulnerability scanning for Docker images using tools like Trivy, Grype, or AWS ECR native scanning.
 Scan images for known CVEs in base images and dependencies during the build process.
 Set severity thresholds (e.g., fail on HIGH/CRITICAL vulnerabilities) to prevent vulnerable images from reaching production.